Welcome to the

 S. Amirjalyer, Adv.
 Theory Simul., 2021, 4, 2100017.

-NEw Cover ARTs from 2020
+NEW Cover ARTs from 2020

 Paper accepted and selected for the cover of the The Journal of Physical Chemistry Letters: "Photoinduced Forward and Backward Pedalo-Type Motion of a Molecular Switch"